 When Not To Buy Mortgage Points

 Mortgage points don’t make sense for everyone.
 Here are some reasons not to buy them:

-- Your down payment would suffer.
+Your down payment would suffer.
 It’s usually better to apply extra cash to your down payment than to points.
-A larger down payment could mean a lower interest rate, cheaper mortgage insurance or lower payments.
+A larger down payment could mean a lower interest rate, cheaper mortgage insurance (or none at all) or lower payments.
 Mortgage discount points don’t come with all of these benefits.

 Though mortgage points may be right for some borrowers, they don’t make financial sense for everyone.
 To determine whether you can save with discount points, you have to crunch the numbers.
 Sit down and assess your budget, down payment and future plans before you close.
-Determine your breakeven point and your likelihood of staying in the loan to understand if discount points will save you money in the long run when buying or refinancing a home.
+Determine your break-even point and your likelihood of staying in the home to understand if discount points will save you money in the long run when buying or refinancing a home.